Eternity (2013 film)

 Eternity is a 2013 sci-fi murder mystery set in the near future.
 It was directed by Alex Galvin and filmed in Wellington, Hong Kong and Hawke's Bay.
 The film cost about $NZ100,000 to make but has the production values of a large-budget feature.

 Plot

 Detective Richard Manning is investigating the most difficult case of his career – the apparently impossible locked room murder of a rich property owner.
 The case is set to be released in the near future.
 The more Richard looks into the matter, the more complicated the situation seems to get.
 He immediately understands that his own future and safety are dependent on his ability to resolve everything – and swiftly.

 Influences and cinematography

 The film is influenced by Galvin's interest in classic murder mysteries and also many sci-fi films, such as Soylent Green and The Matrix.

-In the film, the Wellington scenes utilize local buildings and interiors such as the Town Hall, Parliamentary Library and the art deco Dominion Museum (now the Wellington campus of Massey University) along with Napier and Hastings art deco buildings.
+In the film, the Wellington scenes utilise local buildings and interiors such as the Town Hall, Parliamentary Library and the art deco Dominion Museum (now the Wellington campus of Massey University) along with Napier and Hastings art deco buildings.